Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=flat-square)](https://www.paypal.me/techtoday)

-A set of Node-RED enhanced boolean logic, with persisten values after reboot and more
+A set of Node-RED enhanced boolean logic, with persisten values after reboot and more.

 <a href="http://eepurl.com/gJm095" target="_blank">Subscribe to my channel.</a> Only news about my nodes, no spam, no ads.
 I'm a github developer, not a merchant.